RCN-ECS/CnGV/notebook/20201116_MA_Fixes&Finesses.md

 ## Issue #2: Population vs. Sample estimates.
 We identified an issue in our actual (i.e. population) vs. estimated (i.e., sample) covariance estimations.
 The function cov() in r is a sample estimator, and thus uses the denominator of n-1 to calculate covariance.

 #### KEL note: Can you confirm that the input_df for the population is based on the true G_mean and E_means (without error), while the sample estimate is based on the data?
+**::MA:: YES.
+These functions occur at separate places in the code and have different input_dfs depending on what I am measuring.
+The sample estimates receive a cov_matrix with e_means and g_means generated from data, while the population cov_function receives a different cov_matrix with e_means and g_means generated without error.**

 I fixed this by creating my own manual function to calculate covariance for samples and for population level.
 I still keep the cov() as a sanity check, since my function should give the exact same Cov estimates for samples.
 New function below:

 ```{function}
 cov.function <- function(input_df, is.sample){ # input_df = cov_matrix of G_means and E_means
   N = length(input_df$gen_factor)